yoonholee/openai-repl/README.md

 # openai-repl

-A single-file Python REPL that enables OpenAI models to execute Python code via function calling.
+A single-file Python REPL that enables LLMs to execute Python code via function calling.
 The model can iteratively run code, see outputs, and refine its approach to answer questions.

+**Supported providers:** OpenAI, Google Gemini (via OpenAI compatibility layer)

 Inspired by the [RLM](https://github.com/alexzhang13/rlm) repository.